Creativity-Freaks/CF_TechLab/README.md

 # ⚡ CF TechLab

-Modern full‑stack marketing & innovation platform (React + Express + Prisma) with dynamic content, file uploads, testimonial moderation, and lightweight admin tooling.
+Modern frontend marketing & innovation site built with React, Vite, Tailwind, and TypeScript.
+(Backend layer temporarily removed; this repo now contains only the frontend implementation.
+Future backend/API work will be reintroduced later.)

 <br/>